valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 "Author:" is added when you want to do a convincing real author (combined with "Writing style: literary, author-name.)
 "Setting:" "Theme:" "Subject:" have their uses, depends on the content.
 "Title:" works at least on LOTR and "gone with the wind".
 Didn't test other titles.
 Famous ones should work.
 Has to be a real title, "star wars" is not a title, it's a movie franchise.
 The writing styles, most don't work on Griffin.
 Only the descriptive-branch works on Griffin. "descriptive" works, "narrative" and another one I can't remember (according to Zalty) also works on Griffin.
 ```

+#### Reminder:
-Reminder: while less effective on Griffin anyone can benefit from using Author's Notes properly.
+While less effective on Griffin anyone can benefit from using Author's Notes properly.
 With scripting, any user can mimic the functionality of Author's or Editor's Notes or even insert any string they want in a specific part of the context.
 A helpful user is experimenting with Author's Notes words all the time and has provided a resource that's being updated frequently: https://justpaste.it/9ofj1

 ## World Info and Formatting